-Every year to ring in the new year, we follow the Italian tradition of eating lentils which is thought to bring luck and prosperity as the tiny round lentils are said to resemble the small lire coins.
-Usually we enjoy a nice hearty bowl of lentil soup, or sometimes a dish of braised lentils and sausages.
-This year, New Year’s Day fell on the weekend and we decided to spend it at the beach as the temperature was expected to be in the mid 80’s.
-After a day at the beach, I really didn’t want to come home to a bowl of hot soup or a heavy dish of braised lentils and sausages so I decided instead to incorporate the lentils into a salad that we could pack in our picnic basket and enjoy at the beach.
-I opened my pantry cupboards and pulled out a few holiday leftovers such as dried cranberries and walnuts, roasted a winter squash that had been left on my counter for over a week, and added a few fresh ingredients from the refrigerator, ending up with the most delicious salad I’ve had in a very long time.
-To dress the salad, since it included some earthy flavored items, I used a combination of balsamic vinegar and walnut oil which complimented the other ingredients perfectly.
-We thoroughly enjoyed our lentil salad on the beach, and I know I will be making this salad often in the future.
+Every year to ring in the new year, we follow the Italian tradition of eating lentils which are thought to bring luck and prosperity as the tiny round lentils are said to resemble the small lire coins.
+Usually, we enjoy a nice hearty bowl of lentil soup, or sometimes a dish of braised lentils and sausages, and after cooking a package of lentils to serve with sausages, I had enough leftover to make a salad.
+After overindulging over the holidays, a big healthy salad is always a good idea!
+For this hearty salad, I opened my pantry cupboards and pulled out a few leftovers such as pomegranate arils, walnuts, and butternut squash that had been left on my counter for over a week.
+I included some cooked farro in the salad to create a truly hearty salad that can be enjoyed as a main entree.
+I added a few fresh ingredients from the refrigerator, ending up with the most delicious salad I’ve had in a very long time.
+To dress the salad, since it included some earthy flavored items, I used a combination of white balsamic vinegar, the juice of one blood orange, and heart-healthy olive oil which complimented the other ingredients perfectly.

 - 3 Cups Lentils, Cooked "al dente"

 - 2 Cups Cooked Farro (Follow Package Directions)

 - 2 Cups Thinly Sliced Kale